wangdeze18/DACL/statistical analysis/readme.md

 # t-test and effect size

-We add t-test and effect size on code clone task in the latest draft.
+We add a statistical analysis with t-test and effect size computation on code clone task.
+We compare CodeBERT fine-tuned by our approach with original GraphCodeBERT.

 ## Pipeline

-We provides our implementation to do t-test and effect size  on code clone  task.
+We provides our implementation to do t-test and effect size computation on code clone task.

 ### run